 The Importance of Helping

-In fact, helping those in need can help you maintain a healthy mind and body.
+Helping those in need can help you maintain a healthy mind and body.
 Furthermore, a sense of purposefulness can help alleviate stress, combat depression, and keep you mentally active and engaged in your work.

 It is true that the more you help, the more positive effects you will experience, but helping others does not have to be a long-term commitment or require a lot of time from your schedule.
 Even small acts of generosity can benefit those in need while enhancing your well-being and contentment.